yag-im/infra/doc/cloud-dev.md

     sudo netplan apply

 Move instance to OVH -> vRack so it's assessible via private network for next step (ansible init).

+In order to see iGPU devices at /dev/dri you need to disable IOMMU:

+    Chipset -> System agent -> VT-d: Disabled (sometimes this option reside in `Advanced -> CPU configuration`) Update /etc/default/grub: remove "nomodeset"
+        sudo update-grub

 ## Init